Ayako Suzuki

-Ayako Suzuki (鈴木 亜弥子, Suzuki Ayako) is a Japanese former paralympic badminton player.
+Ayako Suzuki (鈴木 亜弥子, Suzuki Ayako) is a Japanese former para badminton player.
 She participated at the 2020 Summer Paralympics in the badminton competition, being awarded the silver medal in the women's singles SU5 event.
 Suzuki also participated in the women's doubles SL3–SU5 event, being awarded the bronze medal with her teammate, Noriko Ito.

 Suzuki announced her retirement from para-badminton on 4 September 2022.

 Personal life

 Suzuki was born in Koshigaya, Saitama Prefecture.
 She was born with a disability that prevented her right arm from rising above her shoulder.
 She started playing badminton in third grade and eventually competed in able-bodied competitions.